 SI only works if you attend SI the right way!
 Here are some tips that will make your attendance at SI most effective:

 - Attend class regularly!
 SI provides support for the course, but it is not meant to replace attending class or talking with your professor.

 - Come on time and ready to devote your full attention to this study session!
-Always bring your textbook and class notes to SI.
+Always bring your textbook, device, and class notes to SI.

-- Always come to SI having reviewed the previous week’s material.
-Go over the previous week’s notes, read the assigned readings and work on any assigned problems or homework!
+- Always come to SI having reviewed the previous weeks material.
+Go over the previous week’s note, read the assigned readings, and work on any assigned problems or homework!

 - Be encouraging and supportive of other students when they are speaking during SI, but don’t be afraid to evaluate and give constructive feedback on other students’ work!